 Growth Hormone Peptides

 Some protocols use 2-day breaks per week during active cycles (dosing 5 days on, 2 days off).
-This may extend how long you can run a cycle before needing a full break.
+This intermittent approach may help maintain receptor density and extend how long you can run a cycle before needing a full break.

 GLP-1 Agonists

 GLP-1 peptides work differently.
 Many medical protocols use them continuously for chronic conditions.
-However, for research purposes, cycles of 12-16 weeks followed by 8-12 week breaks allow metabolic assessment.
+However, recent research shows that GLP-1 receptor agonists undergo β-arrestin-mediated desensitization and internalization with sustained exposure (Yin et al., 2014).
+For research purposes, cycles of 12-16 weeks followed by 8-12 week breaks allow metabolic assessment and receptor recovery.

 MOTS-C